Climate change in Guatemala: Adaptation

 US humanitarian aid for projects related climate and agriculture has focused on helping farmers adapt so that they can remain on their land.
 USAID support for Guatemala has included development of "early-warning systems for floods and fires, as well as promoting soil and watershed conservation, rain water harvesting, and other adaptive practices."
 According to the GAO, the mandate for studies to determine the impact of these programs on migration has been rescinded.
 A third round of cuts to US aid has been proposed for FY2020.

 US based NGOs which have been active in climate-related projects in the forestry and agricultural sectors experienced funding cuts under the first Trump Administration.
-For example, Asociación de Cooperación para el Desarrollo Rural de Occidente (C.D.R.O.) was a Guatemalan program originally funded by the United States’ government.
+For example, Asociación de Cooperación para el Desarrollo Rural de Occidente (C.D.R.O.) was a Guatemalan program originally funded by the United States' government.
 C.D.R.O. focused on agroforestry and weather monitoring systems to help farmers mitigate the effects of climate change.
 The organization provided residents with resources to plant new, more adaptable crops to alongside their typical maize to protect the corn from variable temperatures, frost, etc. C.D.R.O. also set up a weather monitoring system to help predict extreme weather events, and would send residents text messages to warn them about periods of frost, extreme heat, humidity, or drought.
 Funding for the program was cut by the Trump administration in 2017.

+As of 2022, remittances from Guatemalans living abroad has exceeded US$19 billion annually.
+These funds have supported Guatemalans with housing, businesses, and agriculture.
+In some rural communities, this remittance income has made it so the reliance on home-grown food is reduced, which may lessen dependence on rain-fed farming when the climate is the strongest.'

+Indigenous people, particularly that of the Mayan descent, represent a very large portion of the Guatemalan population, about 44%, and are also severely affected by climate in the highlands and the corridor.
+Although Guatemala has sanctioned International Labor Organization Convention 169, which guarantees consultation rights for people such as the Mayans, some observers note that this seems to be inconsistent.
+Guatemala's policy also references community input and cultural knowledge; however, that has not seemed to be the case with multiple projects ignoring this written right entirely.'

+As projects, such as hydroelectric and agro-industrial plants, are constantly being built around the country, they have come across Indigenous territories a handful of times.
+The decision to build upon this land has caused backlash from the community and the residents of this land alike.
+Many question who should make the decision, or if continuing the development of projects that hinder climate change would generate more social conflict that leads into a temporary or permanent standstill.